sasi9519/Experiment-5-Implementation-of-XOR-using-RBF/README.md

    Y: Output associated with the input (shape: (4, )) W is calculated using the same equation we use to solve linear regression using a closed solution (normal equation).

-4.This part is the same as using a neural network architecture of 2-2-1, *2 node input (x1, x2) (input layer)
+4. This part is the same as using a neural network architecture of 2-2-1, 2 node input (x1, x2) (input layer)
-    *2 node (each for one peak) (hidden layer)
+    2 node (each for one peak) (hidden layer)
-    *1 node output (output layer)
+    1 node output (output layer)

-5.To find the weights for the edges to the 1-output unit.
+5. To find the weights for the edges to the 1-output unit.
 Weights associated would be:

-   *edge joining 1st node (peak1 output) to the output node *edge joining 2nd node (peak2 output) to the output node
+    edge joining 1st node (peak1 output) to the output node edge joining 2nd node (peak2 output) to the output node bias edge
-    *bias edge

 ### Developed by:D.Amarnath Reddy